IBMProjectEventStore/db2eventstore-IoT-Analytics/rest/README.md

 - Display all records that match a filter condition from a existing Event Store database table

 ### Prerequisites
-- Created the Event Store database and table using the notebook or running the ODBC of the [IoT applications](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications/ODBCApplication).
+- Created the Event Store database and an `IOT_TEMP` table using the notebook or running the ODBC `ExampleODBCApp` test  [IoT applications](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications/ODBCApplication).
-- Ingested sample data into the database table using [`load.sh`](../data/load.sh) or running any of the [IoT applications](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications) as that will ingest sample data as well .
+- Ingested sample data into the database table using [`load.sh`](../data/load.sh) or running the ODBC [IoT applications](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications) as that will ingest sample data as well .
 - Run [`install.sh`](install.sh) to install the prerequisite packages.

 **If using the docker container, all of these variables are automatically set up for you and you do not have define them as described below**